bluedotimpact/tech-lead-test/SETUP.md

 If you see a version number, visit https://nodejs.org and install Node.js 22 LTS

-If you have an older version, you can either:
+If you have a different version, you can either:

 1. Replace it by visiting https://nodejs.org and installing Node.js 22 LTS
 2. Keep both versions using a version manager: